lzwjava/blog-source/original/2024-12-29-diy-proxy-en.md

 * Use the snapshot functionality in Digital Ocean.
 If the IP of the server is banned, create a new droplet from the snapshot of the server and run `install.sh` again.

 * Use the reserved IP functionality in Digital Ocean.
 If the server's IP is banned, assign a new reserved IP.

+* We use Outline Manager to set up our own servers because it is fast and allows us to enjoy the server by ourselves.
+VPN provider's nodes can often be unreliable.
+Our servers may also experience issues, but we have much more detailed knowledge of the situation.
+We can also choose different cloud providers.
+Additionally, we know whether we are using China Telecom or China Mobile, and whether we are using home Wi-Fi or cellular data.